Have a Question?

 1. Follow this link to fill-out an intake form

-2. Once you have completed this electronic intake form, you will be asked to upload documentation from your provider to the system (link to the Documentation Guidelines)
+2. Once you have completed this electronic intake form, you will be asked to upload documentation from your provider to the system - View Documentation Guidelines

-3. After submitting an intake form and disability documentation, students should contact the Director of Disability Services, Dr. Terri Massie-Burrell, to schedule an intake meeting.
-If you are requesting housing or an Emotional Support Animal, we will give you the additional needed forms at that time.
+3. After submitting an intake form and disability documentation, students should contact the Office of Disability Services to schedule an intake meeting.

-The Office of Student Success approves reasonable accommodations on an individualized, case-by-case basis, depending on the student’s needs and the recommendations contained in the disability documentation.
+The Office of Disability Services approves reasonable accommodations on an individualized, case-by-case basis, depending on the student’s needs and the recommendations contained in the disability documentation.
 These services may include, but are not limited to:

 - Extended time on quizzes, tests, and exams